2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

-If you plan to spend a weekend in Crete’s capital, you’ll be surprised by its vibrant offer of activities, the fantastic gastronomy, the unique architecture, and great day trips good enough even for a short stay.
+If you plan to spend a weekend in Crete’s capital, you’ll find activities, fantastic gastronomy, unique architecture, and great day trips, that are also fantastic even for a short stay.

 How to Use This Itinerary Guide to Heraklion